travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 This is the reason that the feature is not available by default on public repositories.

-Do note that when another `ssh` connection commences, that new connection will be attached to the session you are already in.
+Do note that when another `ssh` connection starts, that new connection will be attached to the session you are already in.
+When you are already connected to the live debug VM, and a new user connects to the VM using the same `ssh` command, you can see what the new user is doing.
+For example, if the new user runs `env` to list all the environment variables, you can see the output on your terminal as well.
+This gives a clear indication that your secrets are at risk, and you should take measures to mitigate any possible damage.

-If you suspect nefarious activity, you can either close all your windows, or cancel the debug job on the Web UI to disconnect the potential attacker.
+If you suspect suspicious activity, you can either close all your windows, or cancel the debug job on the Web UI to disconnect the potential attacker.

 ## "Permission denied" error message